vados-cosmonic/project-template/README.md

 1. Clone/copy this repository's contents
 2. Remove language folders that your project *does not* use.
 3. Customize [GitHub Actions workflows](./.github/workflows)
-4. (optional) Set up any required external accounts to enable release CI
+  - (optional) Set up any required external accounts to enable release CI
   - You may need to add repo-scoped secrets (e.g. `RELEASE_PAT`)
+4. Find and replace/resolve any `TODO`s in this repository

-For more information on automated CI, see `docs/meta/automated-releases.md`.
+For more information on automated CI, see [`docs/meta/releases.md`](./docs/meta/releases.md).

 ## Supported languages